Camp Kupugani Frequently Asked Questions

 For campers and families who prefer to have girls and boys at camp at the same time, we offer a separate time for a blended camp session.
-As noted above, there is much research to show the benefits of single sex environments on a child’s confidence, self esteem, social, and personal development.
-However, psychologist Marjan Madison contends that whilst these types of environment offer many benefits, they can put certain children at a disadvantage when learning to apply these skills to real life situations.
+As noted above, much research shows the benefits of single-sex environments on a child’s confidence, self-esteem, social, and personal development.
+However, psychologist Marjan Madison contends that while these types of environments offer many benefits, they can put certain children at a disadvantage when learning to apply these skills to real-life situations.
 Kupugani’s blended session offers the best of both worlds.
-We provide the same safe and supportive environment that fosters growth and development, while giving campers an opportunity to utilize their newfound confidence in a safe place that more closely mirrors the experiences they may have in everyday life.
-Top
+We provide the same safe and supportive environment that fosters growth and development while giving campers an opportunity to utilize their newfound confidence in a safe place that more closely mirrors the experiences they may have in everyday life.

 Our campers come from all over the country and the world!
 Campers have come from as far as Japan, China, Liberia, Russia, Ukraine, Saudi Arabia, Jordan, Germany, Portugal, Spain, United Kingdom, Anguilla, and Mexico, with others joining them from the Virgin Islands, California, Washington State, New Mexico, Texas, Florida, Louisiana, Tennessee, Georgia, Alabama, Utah, New York, the District of Columbia, Kansas, Missouri, Indiana and Wisconsin, in addition to kids from right here in Illinois.
 Our campers’ ethnic backgrounds are a nice mix too–including Caucasian, African-American, Bi-racial, Hispanic/Latina, Asian, South Asian, Middle Eastern, and Native American; our young people embrace identities from everywhere!
 At Camp Kupugani our campers have it all!